nico-olivares/no4/README.md

 # To-do
  - Fix Carousel first and last elements animation.
- - Get carousel arrows out of the transition component.
  - Menu needs to retreat on click on phone.
 Be smaller for phone.
+ - References have to be only 1 for laptop and smaller
  - Optimize for phone and tablet.
- - References have to be only 1 for laptop and smaller

 # About